Understanding and Managing Prolapse After Birth

 • Uterine prolapse – Prolapse of the uterus, also known as apical prolapse

 The most common types of postpartum prolapse are cystocele, rectocele, and uterine.
 The mechanism for each type of prolapse is different and as a result each type is treated in a slightly different way.
 For example, a cystocele prolapse is dependent on various factors such as a levator muscle tear, levator hiatus size, and connective tissue integrity.
-A cystocele prolapse can be helped by pelvic muscle exercises.
-In contrast, a rectocele is primarily affected by straining of the pelvic floor muscles when bearing down (such as straining during a bowel movement or constipation) and is most effectively treated through lifestyle modifications.
+Therefore, a cystocele prolapse can be helped by pelvic muscle exercises.
+However, a rectocele is primarily affected by straining of the pelvic floor muscles when bearing down (such as straining during a bowel movement or constipation) and is most effectively treated through lifestyle modifications.

-Stages of Postpartum Prolapse
+How Severe Is It?
+Understanding the 4 Stages of Postpartum Prolapse

 Pelvic organ prolapse can be broken into four stages based on the amount of descent: